Square LEAPS For The Win (NYSE:SQ)

 Square's namesake business is designed to help small businesses that use the platform to accept digital payments.
 This makes Square an essential support system for many existing small businesses and a probable tool for new entrepreneurs.

-Square also offers supplemental financial solutions for its customers that can increase Square’s revenue and profit margins.
-Square attempts to use its data to make more tailored credit decisions that it hopes will provide merchants with credit at better rates and Square with less risk than traditional small merchant creditors take.
+The company also offers supplemental financial solutions for its customers that can increase its revenue and profit margins.
+Square attempts to use its data to make more tailored credit decisions that it hopes will provide merchants with credit at better rates and the company with less risk than traditional small merchant creditors take.

 The Cash App is Impressive

-Square’s Cash App provides it with another business line that is likely to continue growing quickly.
-The app’s core personal cash transfer business has proven an easy way onto most smartphones.
-Square continues to add features into the Cash App, including Bitcoin (BTC-USD) and fractional equity ownership, which make it one of the more capable types of financial accounts.
+Square's Cash App provides it with another business line that is likely to continue growing quickly.
+The app's core personal cash transfer business has proven an easy way onto most smartphones.
+Square continues to add features into the Cash App, including Bitcoin (BTC-USD) and fractional equity ownership, which makes it one of the more capable types of financial accounts.

 (Source: Square Investor Update)

 The Cash App is one of the easiest ways for an individual to get exposure to bitcoin, or least it appears to be one of the easiest ways to explain to somebody how they can buy bitcoin.
-Individuals that already have the app on their smartphone are able to add bitcoin functionality quickly, and without having to download and learn a new app.
+Individuals who already have the app on their smartphone are able to add bitcoin functionality quickly, and without having to download and learn a new app.
 If bitcoin does perform well, the Cash App will likely benefit from it.

 As a result, I believe it is likely that the Cash App will capture a significant share of the next wave of bitcoin adopters.
-Similarly, the app is an easy way to add equity exposure, and its fractional share purchasing model could make it an appreciated brokerage by new investors that have limited capital.
+Similarly, the app is an easy way to add equity exposure, and its fractional share purchasing model could make it an appreciated brokerage by new investors who have limited capital.

 (Source: Square Investor Update)